zeibura/github-onboarding/vscode_client/README.md

 To use this extension, ensure you have the following:

-* Zowe z/OSMF profile with your mainframe credentials specified
+* z/OSMF or z/FTP profile with your mainframe credentials specified
 * Java version 11

 ## Configure Connection to the Mainframe